AbaOsei-Mensah/Sales-Performance-Report/README.md

 How have sales trended over time, and what’s the forecast?

+The visualization  show the Sales performance overview and Sales trend & forecast
  1. Sales Performance Overview
 Shows top sales reps, total sales amount, average price per box, and key breakdowns by product category and region.
  2. Sales Trend & Forecast